 Personal Injury Claims Process

-The personal injury claims process is drawn-out, time consuming and complicated.
+By Stephen Moreau.
+Last Updated on 14th October 2021.
+The personal injury claims process is drawn-out, time-consuming and complicated.
 Unless you are familiar with this area, it is advisable to hire a personal injury solicitor to represent you if you are considering filing a claim for compensation.

-Here’s where many people hesitate because the mere mention of solicitors brings on thoughts of hefty fees and the possibility of losing that money too if the case is unsuccessful.
-So before going ahead without understanding the process, it is important to understand the financial arrangements that most solicitors work with in the case of personal injury claims.
+Here’s where many people hesitate because the mere mention of solicitors brings on thoughts of hefty legal costs and the possibility of losing that money too if the case is unsuccessful.
+So before going ahead without understanding the injury claims process, it is important to understand the financial arrangements that most solicitors provide in personal injury claims.

 Starting The Personal Injury Claims Process

-Contact a personal injury solicitor.
-Most personal injury solicitors offer a free, no-obligation first consultation.
-This means you can make an appointment during which you give the solicitor all the details and get their advice without incurring any fees.
-Not only will you not be charged for this consultation but you are also under no obligation to hire that particular solicitor to represent you.
+If you want to explore the possibility of making a personal injury claim, then you may wish to contact a personal injury solicitor to support you.
+Many personal injury solicitors offer free legal advice as part of their initial no-obligation consultation.
+This means you can make an appointment during which you give the solicitor all the details of your potential case.
+In return, you can get their advice without incurring any legal fees.
+Not only will you not be charged for this consultation, but you are also under no obligation to hire that particular solicitor to represent you.

-Once you have decided which solicitor you would like to work with, you will first need to discuss and agree on the terms under which they will represent you.
-You will find that these terms are very client-friendly and you enjoy several advantages.
+If you decide you want a solicitor to support your personal injury claim, then there are a few steps to follow to get the claim underway.
+After deciding which solicitor you would like to work with, you will need to discuss and agree on the terms under which they will represent you.

 According to this agreement, you are liable to pay the solicitor only if you win the settlement.
 The fee is usually an agreed percentage of the settlement you receive.